v8/v8.dev/src/docs/slack-tracking.md

 And so this is slack tracking in action.
 For each class you create, you can expect it to take up more memory for a while, but on the 7th instantiation we "call it good" and expose the leftover space for the GC to see.
 These one-word objects have no owners, that is, nobody points to them, so when a collection occurs they will be freed up and living objects may be compacted to save space.

-The diagram below reflects that slack tracking is **finished** for this root map.
+The diagram below reflects that slack tracking is **finished** for this initial map.
 Note that the instance size is now 20 (5 words: the map, the properties and elements arrays, and 2 more slots).
-Slack tracking respects the whole chain from the root map.
-That is, if a descendent of the root map ends up using all 10 of those initial extra properties, then the root map will keep them, marking them as unused:
+Slack tracking respects the whole chain from the initial map.
+That is, if a descendent of the initial map ends up using all 10 of those initial extra properties, then the initial map will keep them, marking them as unused:

 <figure>
   <img src="/_img/docs/slack-tracking/root-map-2.svg" loading="lazy">